-BULLYING
+Bullying

-There is no legal definition of bullying.
-However, we regard it as conduct that is offensive, intimidating, malicious, insulting, or an abuse or misuse of power, and usually persistent, that has the effect of undermining, humiliating or injuring the recipient.

-Bullying can be physical, verbal or non-verbal conduct.
-It is not necessarily face to face and can be done by email, phone calls, online or on social media.
-Bullying may occur at work or outside work.

-If the bullying relates to a person's protected characteristic, it may also constitute harassment and, therefore, will be unlawful (see Harassment).

-You should refer to our 'Anti-Harassment and Anti-Bullying Policy' for further information on our procedure for reporting bullying.
+- There is no legal definition of bullying.
+However, we regard it as conduct that is offensive, intimidating, malicious, insulting, or an abuse or misuse of power, and usually persistent, that has the effect of undermining, humiliating or injuring the recipient. - Bullying can be physical, verbal or non-verbal conduct.
+It is not necessarily face to face and can be done by email, phone calls, online or on social media. - Bullying may occur at work or outside work. - If the bullying relates to a person's protected characteristic, it may also constitute harassment and, therefore, will be unlawful. - You should refer to our Anti-Harassment and Anti-Bullying Policy (127,Page,anti_harassment_and_anti_bull,KB.aspx) for further information on our procedure for reporting bullying.

-EQUALITY OF OPPORTUNITY

-RECRUITMENT
+Equality of Opportunity

+Recruitment
-We take reasonable and appropriate steps to encourage job applications from as diverse a range of people as possible.

-Anyone making a decision about recruitment must not discriminate in any way and must have attended appropriate diversity and inclusion training.

-Every decision-maker should challenge themselves, and other members of the recruitment selection panel, to make sure that any stereotypes, unconscious bias or prejudice do not play any part in recruitment decisions.
+- We take reasonable and appropriate steps to encourage job applications from as diverse a range of people as possible. - Anyone making a decision about recruitment must not discriminate in any way and must have attended appropriate diversity and inclusion training. - Every decision-maker should challenge themselves, and other members of the recruitment selection panel, to make sure that any stereotypes, unconscious bias or prejudice do not play any part in recruitment decisions.